Could I be charged for having a sexual relationship with a 16-year-old?

 If the allegation involves sexual intercourse (which includes any penetration of the vagina or anus by any body part or object as well as any contact between the sex organs of one person and the mouth or anus of another), the charge is likely to be Sexual Misconduct with a Minor in the First Degree, a Class C felony.
 The maximum penalty for a Class C felony is five years in prison and a $10,000 fine.

-Also, if you are convicted of either charge, you will be required to register as a sex offender for a iten years.
+Also, if you are convicted of either charge, you will be required to register as a sex offender for ten years.

 No matter the nature of the charges against you, it is important to have a knowledgeable attorney who can help you navigate these serious allegations.